npgrosser/autowired/README.md

 assert ctx.notification_controller.notification_service.all_caps == True
 ```

 As mentioned before, _autowired_ builds on the idea of using _cached\_property_ to implement the singleton pattern.
 That's
 why `cached_property` is a first-class citizen in _autowired_, and you can use it if you want to have more control over
-the instantiation process. `autowired` fields behave like auto-generated `cached_property`s.
+the instantiation process.
 When _autowired_ resolves
-dependencies, it respects not only other autowired fields but also `cached_property` and classic `property` methods.
+dependencies, it respects not only other `autowired` fields but also `cached_property` and classic `property` methods.

-_The `Context` class provides a convenience method `self.autowire()` that you can use to resolve dependencies
+The `Context` class provides a convenience method `self.autowire()` that you can use to resolve dependencies
 within `cached_property` and `property` methods.
 Explicit dependencies can be passed as kwargs, as shown in the example above, and the rest will be resolved
 automatically.